Country Domain Names

 One of the best reasons for registering a country domain name is to protect your intellectual property.
 For example, if you have a company domain (i.e., Company.com), then you would not want someone else registering Company.us or Company.ca, especially if you decide to expand your business to these countries.

 Another reason to register a Country Domain Name is that you maybe want to spell a unique word that can only be possible with a certain type of extension.
 The most famous case of this type of registration is the Social Bookmarking site called Pinterest, which caterers to every hobby, interest, and thing you can think of.

 Some companies or even individuals register domain names to distinguish themselves for a certain geographic location.
 For example, a company may register Company.co.uk to let visitors know that they are based in the UK.
-A company may do this because they may offer a local service (.i.e dog grooming or dry cleaning) and thus do not want to waste time from someone in the United States try to purchase the service.
+A company may do this because they may offer a local service (.i.e dog grooming or dry cleaning) and thus do not want to waste time from someone in the United States trying to purchase the service.

 Where can you register Country Domain Names?

 We recommend using HostOtter.com as a Country Domain Name Registrar.
 We have been using them for quite some time, and they have phenomenal support and pretty reasonable prices.
 However, they are not your only option when looking for a place to register Country Domains.
-There are numerous domain registrars out there that you can register country domain name extensions from; all you have to do keep Googling.
+There are numerous domain registrars out there where you can register country domain name extensions; all you have to do is keep Googling.
 Eventually, you find your company to assist you in buying a URL.
+After you have settled on your domain, the next steps would be to 1) obtain website hosting, 2) get an email hosting service, and 3) build your site.